About

 Exploring the Effectiveness of Prompt Engineering for Legal Reasoning Tasks

-Fangyi Yu, Lee Quartey, and Frank Schilder.
-Findings of the Association for Computational Linguistics: ACL 2023.
+Fangyi Yu, Lee Quartey, Frank Schilder.
+Findings of the Association for Computational Linguistics (ACL), 2023.

 paper